-Lay the foundations for a career in the building industry with a Certificate II in Building and Construction Pre-apprenticeship 22338VIC at VU Polytechnic.
+Lay the foundation for a career in the building industry with a Certificate II in Building and Construction Pre-apprenticeship 22338VIC at VU Polytechnic.

 Increase your chances of getting an apprenticeship by developing basic skills and knowledge in bricklaying and carpentry.
 This course will ensure you are prepared to work in labouring roles in the construction industry with studies in how to:

 Find out more about Free TAFE.